 Is macaroni tuna salad healthy?

-When you think of “healthy” recipes, you probably probably don’t envision pasta salad.
+When you think of “healthy” recipes, you probably probably don’t envision tuna mac salad.
 However, this recipe proves it is possible to make healthy pasta salad with good-for-you ingredients!

 This creamy macaroni tuna salad is a lightened-up version of the classic!
 Using light tuna packed in water, versus tuna packed in oil, reduces unwanted calories and fat.
 And, the creamy homemade dressing uses a combination of Greek yogurt and mayonnaise to reduce calories while adding a punch of protein!